Hasbullah Abu Bakar

-Mohamad Hasbullah bin Abu Bakar (born 26 October 1994) is a Malaysian footballer who currently playing for Penang.
+Mohamad Hasbullah bin Abu Bakar (born 26 October 1994) is a Malaysian footballer who currently playing for Malaysia Super League club Melaka.

 Club career

+Johor Darul Ta'zim

 Hasbullah is a product of the Johor Football Association.
 He penned a youth contract with Malaysian Super League outfit Johor FC in 2012.
 For 2013 season, Hasbullah played for Malaysia Premier League side Johor FA.

 Hasbullah had been promoted to Johor Darul Ta'zim's first team after his amazing performance at Johor Darul Ta'zim II.

+Negeri Sembilan

 He was officially announced as a new Negeri Sembilan FC player on 13 January 2023.

+Penang

+On 9 June 2025, Hasbullah signed for Malaysia Super League club Penang from Kedah Darul Aman on free transfer.